10 years of rising numbers of wasted empty homes…

 -

-o This suggests implications for upcoming developments in short-let licensing, emphasising the need for a comprehensive scheme for all short lets featuring use of Unique Property Reference Numbers
+o This suggests implications for upcoming developments in short-let licensing, emphasising the need for a comprehensive scheme for all short lets featuring use of Unique Property Reference Numbers (UPRNs)

 o It is also critical that the National Private Rented Sector Landlord Database legislated for by the government in the Renters Rights Act 2025 should also use the existing UPRN system to identify homes.

-o In assessing (and implementing) changes to capital gains tax regimes for either additional properties or primary residential property, improved information on property usage and ownership will be key; this appears to be a significant issue impeding accurate taxation and regulation, both at national and local levels of Government in England.
+o In assessing (and implementing) changes to capital gains tax regimes for either additional properties or primary residential property, improved information on property usage and ownership will be key; this appears to be a significant issue which is currently impeding accurate taxation and regulation, both at national and local levels of Government in England.